Florida governor's office says state could withhold salaries of officials who enact school mask mandates - KESQ

 Mask mandates considered

+Superintendent for Alachua Public Schools, Dr. Carlee Simon, who wrote in a Washington Post op-ed that her district would defy the ban, told CNN’s Don Lemon that DeSantis isn’t taking the coronavirus situation seriously.

+“The governor should take the conservative step and do everything he can to protect the lives everyone in our community,” Simon said.
+“I believe the governor has other interests that he’s focusing on.”

-The superintendent of Miami-Dade Public Schools said Sunday he hopes to reopen schools in two weeks with masking in place while avoiding the governor’s punitive funding threats.
+The superintendent of Miami-Dade Public Schools has said his district is considering mask requirements when schools open in two weeks.
 The district is Florida’s largest public school system.

-“We hope to be able to negotiate a reopening of schools with protocols that number one, provide protection for our students with masks, while simultaneously avoiding financial consequences, perhaps allowing some degree of parental opt-out provisions,” Superintendent Alberto Carvalho said Sunday on CBS’s “Face the Nation.“

-Carvalho decried the politicization of the pandemic and said the district has been guided by science and the advice of medical experts when creating its Covid-19 protocols.

-“It is sad that currently in America we see this rhetorical narrative that is deeply influenced by politics rather than medicine and the wide advice by those who know best what’s in the best interest of our students and the professionals who teach them,” he said.
+Alberto Carvalho, speaking in an individual capacity, said Monday: “We have established a process that requires consultation with experts in the areas of public health and medicine.
+We will follow this process, which has served us well, and then make a final decision.

+“At no point shall I allow my decision to be influenced by a threat to my paycheck; a small price to pay considering the gravity of this issue and the potential impact to the health and well-being of our students and dedicated employees.”

 Hillsborough County Public Schools will require face coverings, but Superintendent Addison Davis said Sunday that parents can opt their children out.
-Classes start Tuesday.
+Classes in the Tampa area district start Tuesday.

 Orange County Public Schools issued a mask mandate for the upcoming school year, according to a press release issued by the district late Friday.
 Orange County is home to Orlando.